 “How goodly are your tents, Jacob; your dwelling places, Israel” (Num.
 24:5).

 Is the repetition in Balaam’s blessing only poetic?
-Or is there a deeper significance to these two forms of shelter, the ohel (tent) and the mishkan (dwelling place)?
+Or is there a deeper significance to these two forms of shelter: the “tent” and the “mishkan” (dwelling place)?

 The second method is the necessity to restrain our striving for spiritual growth, in order to assimilate changes and guard against spiritual lapses.
 We want to internalize our spiritual and ethical gains, and maintain our current level.
 This means that we must curb the desire for growth, so that our ambitions do not overextend the soul’s natural capacity for change.

-In any case, both aspects are required in order to achieve stable spiritual growth.
-Balaam’s prophetic blessing praises the balanced union of “How goodly are your tents, Jacob,” the soul’s longing for change, together with the more restful state of “your dwelling places, Israel,” restricting growth in order to avoid unchecked advancement, thus enabling the soul to properly absorb all spiritual attainments.
+In any case, we need both aspects in order to achieve stable spiritual growth.
+Balaam’s prophetic blessing praises the balanced union of “How goodly are your tents, Jacob” — the soul’s longing for change — together with the more restful state of “your dwelling places, Israel,” restricting growth in order to avoid unchecked advancement, thus enabling the soul to properly absorb all spiritual attainments.

 (Gold from the Land of Israel, pp. 269-270.
 Adapted from Olat Re’iyah vol. I, pp. 42-43)